School District of La Crosse extending virtual learning through Oct. 3, future learning modes to be determined using COVID-19 risk assessment matrix

 - Case rate trend: Increasing (borderline red)

 From Aug.
 28 through Sept.
-5, the School District of La Crosse had four positive cases of COVID-19 in the district, and three close contacts of a positive case among school district members.
+5, the School District of La Crosse reported four positive cases of COVID-19 in the district, and three close contacts of a positive case among school district members.

 Emily Pyrek can be reached at emily.pyrek@lee.net.